Master of Architecture (MArch) Admissions

 Master of Architecture (MArch)

-Applications for the Master of Architecture program are accepted between September 1 and January 15.
+Applications for the Master of Architecture program are accepted between August 15 and January 31.
 All applicants admitted to the MArch program start in the fall term.
-Decisions from the selection committee will be provided by the end of March.
 The application process is competitive, and unfortunately not all qualified applicants meeting the requirements will be admitted.

 How to determine which MArch program to apply to: